 - a.
 Fixed compensation: base salary (Board of Directors, statutory and non-statutory Executive Board).
 Purpose: recognize and reflect the value of the title internally (company) and externally (market); - Short-term incentives: profit sharing (Chairmain of the Board of Directors, statutory and non-statutory Executive Board).
 Purpose: compensate for the Company's goals achieved and exceeded, at the department and individual levels, aligned to budget, strategic planning and competition; - c.
-Benefits: life insurance, health and odontological plan (statutory and non-statutory Executive Board).
-Purpose: supplement the corporate benefits; - d.
+Benefits: life insurance, health and odontological plan (statutory and non-statutory Executive Board) and pension plan (board of directors, statutory board and non-statutory board of directors).
+Purpose: supplement the corporate benefits and complement retirement plan; - d.
 Long-term incentives: stock option plan (Chairmain of the Board of Directors, statutory and non-statutory Executive Board).
 Purpose: reinforce the retention of employees and align the interests with the shareholders as regards to the creation of value for the business in a sustainable manner in the long term.